felix-kaestner/impfterminvergabe/README.md

     Make sure to save the `username` ("Vorgangskennung") and `password` of your account.
 You might also want to generate a second user, if you want to get an appointment together with someone other.

 2. Make sure you have [Google Chrome](https://www.google.com/intl/de_de/chrome/) (or [Chromium](https://www.chromium.org/)) installed on your machine.
 Get the exact version number of Chrome installed on your machine.
 Simple click the three dots in the upper right corner of Chrome and select `Help > About`.
 You should find a version number like `Version 90.0.4430.212 (Offizieller Build) (64-Bit)`.
+You can try to use the given `chromedriver`-files, but they probably won't work for you.

 3. Download the appropriate [Chrome Webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) for your Chrome version and operating system.
 Afterwards, extract the `chromedriver` (or `chromedriver.exe`) file from the zip archive.